 We rely on the expertise of doctors, whether a GP, emergency physician or a specialist medical practitioner, to spot the signs of illness and to take prompt action.
 When it comes to gallbladder and bile duct problems, timeliness of diagnosis and treatment are essential.

-You may be able to bring a claim for gallbladder and bile duct medical negligence if you have:
+You may be able to bring a claim for misdiagnosis of gallbladder disease and bile duct negligence if you have:

 - a delayed diagnosis